Just 1,566 students obtained a Political Science & Government degree in Pennsylvania in 2017 via approximately 42 different colleges.

 It's hard to beat Swarthmore College if you want to study Political Science & Government.
 Students who graduate from this program report average early career earnings of $43,565 and mid-career earnings of $80,289.
 Located in Swarthmore, Pennsylvania, Swarthmore affords a dependable, suburban experience for individuals.

 Every student pursuing a degree in Political Science & Government needs to take a look at Bucknell University.
-Graduates of the political science program earn about $43,982 in the first five years of their career and $91,367 after their first five years of their career.
+Political science graduates from Bucknell University receive an earnings boost of around 18.8% over the average earnings of political science & government majors.
 Students who enjoy a more slow-paced life will appreciate Bucknell University's location in the small town of Lewisburg, Pennsylvania.

 It's difficult to beat Bryn Mawr College if you want to study Political Science & Government.
 Students who graduate from the political science program earn about $40,976 in the first five years of their career and $78,640 after their first five years of their career.
 The locale of Bryn Mawr, Pennsylvania, is wonderful for students who prefer a more tranquil, suburban area.

 It's hard to find a better school than Lehigh University if you want to study Political Science & Government.
-Lehigh University political science & government students earn 19.2% more than the average political science student.
+In addition to its bachelor's programs, Lehigh University offers graduate degrees in Political Science.
 Based in Bethlehem, Pennsylvania, this college is a very good final choice for students who enjoy the joy of a major city.